and-rej/rotate-and-zoom-image/CONTRIBUTING.md

 ## Localization

 A more active, but also very easy way is to help translating the add-on to your language.
-If your language is already provided, but incomplete or inaccurate, feel free to update it using [this online tool](https://poeditor.com/join/project/OCrDGbtroC).
-If you want to add a new language, please request it via the online tool or simply file an issue in this repository.
+If your language is already provided, but incomplete or inaccurate, feel free to update or add it using [in `src/_locales`](https://github.com/MikkCZ/rotate-and-zoom-image/tree/master/src/_locales).

 ## Coding